Ellen DeGeneres brings pizza and deadpan affability to Oscars

-LOS ANGELES Comedienne and talk show star Ellen DeGeneres returned as Oscar host on Sunday, bringing her deadpan affability, and free pizza, to the 86th Academy Awards show while still poking fun at Hollywood royalty.
+LOS ANGELES Comic and talk show star Ellen DeGeneres returned as Oscar host on Sunday, bringing a deadpan affability, and free pizza, to the Academy Awards show while still poking fun at Hollywood royalty.

-In a back-to-basics approach to a live, 3 1/2-hour telecast that largely eschewed sophisticated clip montages and lavish song-and-dance productions, DeGeneres displayed her flair for playing informality for laughs.
+The star of her own daytime TV talk show, DeGeneres earned an Emmy nomination for her first Oscar hosting stint in 2007 although some critics complained she was too playful for the traditional decorum of the Academy Awards.

-Shrugging off complaints from some critics that the breezy levity of her first Oscar stint in 2007 was at odds with the Academy Awards' traditional sense of decorum, DeGeneres forayed into the Dolby Theatre audience several times during Sunday's show to mingle with the film industry elite, as she did seven years before.
+But DeGeneres showed she was apparently unfazed by such criticism, foraying into the audience again on several occasions on Sunday.

-She handed a faux consolation prize - a pair of lottery tickets - to "American Hustle" star Bradley Cooper after he lost his bid for best supporting actor; took a "selfie" snapshot with a group of nominees that was swiftly re-tweeted more than 2 million times during the show; and even ushered a pizza delivery guy into the auditorium to hand out slices to the stars, then called on producer Harvey Weinstein to pay the tip.
+She handed a faux consolation prize - a pair of lottery tickets - to supporting actor nominee Bradley Cooper; took a "selfie" snapshot with a group of nominees that was swiftly re-tweeted more than 1 million times; and even ushered a pizza delivery guy into the auditorium to hand out slices to the stars, then called on producer Harvey Weinstein to pay the tip.

 "No pressure, only a billion people are watching, whatever you feel is right," she shouted.

-While mostly veering away from the ribald streak that marked Seth MacFarlane's widely panned, and far more provocative, stint as emcee last year, DeGeneres showed she was not above mocking the movie industry's biggest stars.
+While mostly veering away from the ribald streak that marked Seth MacFarlane's widely panned stint as emcee last year, DeGeneres showed she was not above making fun of the movie industry's biggest stars.

 She zeroed in on supporting actress nominee, and last year's best actress winner, Jennifer Lawrence, recalling that the star famously tripped on the stairs to the stage on her way to accepting her Oscar in 2013.